jiangsutx/SPMC_VideoSR/README.md

 It would be very easy to understand the `test()` function and test on your own data.

 ### Training
-We will update the code for training and better reading after recent paper deadline.
+We will update the code for training and better reading after recent deadline.

 ## Video Results
 Here we provide video results for `15` sequences for visual and quantitative comparisons.